jatin69/sliding-window-protocols/README.md

 Standard Networking Protocols using [flask socketIO](https://github.com/miguelgrinberg/Flask-SocketIO/tree/master/example)

+## quick todo
+- heroku deployment
+- good UX / UI to see the logs

 ## Status

 > > not running as of 2AM 16 april

 > > running as of 3pm 16 april (maybe its a temp fix)

 > > kind of temporary fix.
 Will get to know more in sliding window

 ## General Implementations